camunda/camunda-docs-static/enterprise/content/download.md

 ## Camunda Optimize

-[Camunda Optimize](/optimize) is an addition to the Camunda BPM platform, that provides continuous monitoring and insights about your deployed business processes.
-It helps process owners to make informed decisions to optimize their processes.
+[Camunda Optimize](/optimize) is an addition to the Camunda BPM platform, that provides continuous monitoring and insights about your deployed business processes and decision tables.
+It helps process owners to make informed decisions to optimize their processes and decisions.
 Read the [installation guide](https://docs.camunda.org/optimize/latest/technical-guide/setup/installation/).

 ### Demo Distribution with Elasticsearch